jisotalo/reciva-radio-patching/README.md

  **Keep wifi powered when radio is in standby**

 Faster connect when waking the radio up + fixed some random wifi problems for me.
+Add a menu under network configuration.

  ```
 Option: